Individual Disability insurance riders explained

 Why disability riders are important

-Long term disability policies are designed to provide income for a longer period of time.
-The longer the benefit period, typically the higher the premiums.
-That’s why insurance companies make certain provisions optional, allowing you to tailor your coverage to your needs.
-Why not just include everything, to cover every possibility?
-Because, at a certain point, premium payments could become difficult to afford.
-Riders may actually help you save money: You don’t have to pay for coverage and features you may not want or need.
+Why not just include everything to cover every possibility?
+Because at some point, premium payments could become difficult to afford.
+Riders may actually help you save money: You don't have to pay for coverage and features you may not want or need.

 1. Basic Partial Disability Benefit